ethsana/sana-docs/README.md

 **NOTE: when this is done, the docs will have to be rebuilt.**

 1. Get the OpenAPI YAML source files from which the documentation is generated.
-They can be found in the [openapi folder of bee repo](https://github.com/ethersphere/bee/tree/master/openapi).
+They can be found in the [openapi folder of ant repo](https://github.com/ethersphere/ant/tree/master/openapi).
-2. Generate the `index.html` file for the API docs via : `npx redoc-cli bundle Swarm.yaml -o ./SwarmAPIRedoc/index.html --disableGoogleFont --options.expandDefaultServerVariables "true"`
+2. Generate the `index.html` file for the API docs via : `npx redoc-cli bundle Sana.yaml -o ./SanaAPIRedoc/index.html --disableGoogleFont --options.expandDefaultServerVariables "true"`
-3. Generate the `index.html` file for the Debug API via: `npx redoc-cli bundle SwarmDebug.yaml -o ./SwarmDebugAPIRedoc/index.html --disableGoogleFont --options.expandDefaultServerVariables "true"`
+3. Generate the `index.html` file for the Debug API via: `npx redoc-cli bundle SanaDebug.yaml -o ./SanaDebugAPIRedoc/index.html --disableGoogleFont --options.expandDefaultServerVariables "true"`
 4. Put the generated files into appropriate subfolders (`static/api/` and `static/debug-api/`)
 5. Rebuild and redeploy docs.